-PRESENTATION OF GOLD AWARD FOR "LIVE UNITED" CAMPAIGN: Mayor Pro-Tem Larson presented the Gold Award for the "Live United" Annual Campaign to the City of Ames employees.
-He noted that the City of Ames is one of the partners of the ASSET process, which helps fund human services contracts in Story County.
-Accepting the Award were Co-Chairs Lynne Carey, Acting Library Director; and Rich Iverson, Fleet Services Manager, and the 2011 Chairperson Charlie Kuester, City Planner.
+PRESENTATION OF GOLD AWARD FOR "LIVE UNITED" CAMPAIGN: Mayor Pro-Tem Larson presented the Gold Award for the United Way "Live United" Annual Campaign to the City of Ames employees.
+He noted that the United Way is one of the partners of the ASSET process, which helps fund human services contracts in Story County.
+Accepting the Award on behalf of City employees were Co-Chairs Lynne Carey, Acting Library Director; and Rich Iverson, Fleet Services Manager, and the 2011 Chairperson Charlie Kuester, City Planner.